If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 If you decide to pay and use the steam cave at the Quapaw Bathhouse Hot Springs Arkansas you will have a chance to see the spring through a glass window!

-The Superior was our favorite of all the bathhouses because it is now a brewery!
-Who doesn’t love a good craft brew?
+The Superior Bathhouse was our favorite of all the bathhouses because it is now a brewery!
+We loved this brewery as it’s one of the most unique we’ve ever been to.

-Back in the day, the “Superior” was a paradox as it was the smallest of the bathhouses on Hot Springs bath house row.
+Back in the day, the “Superior” was a paradox as it was the smallest of the bathhouses on the Hot Springs bathhouse row.
 People who came to the Superior came for just the healing waters rather than all the frills associated with the bathhouses back in the day.

 This Hot Springs Arkansas Brewery is the only brewery in the United States that is located inside a National Park.